LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 This foreign key points to the primary key in ``parameters.csv`` and to the foreign keys in ``Parameter_ID`` in ``cldf/forms.csv``.
 The column ``Entry_ID`` is a default column and must be populated even if it is not pointing anywhere.
 Therefore, it contains only zeroes.

-Since this loop takes a bit longer to execute (about one minute on my own machine), there is a print statement that shows its progress.
-After this step is done, the logger prints a message to the console that the step was executed successfully.
+The tqdm-library prints a progressbar to the console.

 .. code-block:: python